from Gubba's Field

 We thank Bonnier Rights for permission to publish this translated extract from Gubbas hage.

-A number of extracts from and reviews of Ekman’s works have appeared in SBR.
+A number of extracts from and reviews of Kerstin Ekman’s works have appeared in SBR.
 Most recently, Linda Schenck’s translation from Då var allt levande och lustigt (In Those Days Everything was Lively and Lovely) appeared in SBR 2016:2.

 Linda Schenck grew up in the US and has been living in Sweden since 1972.
 She has retired from her career as a conference interpreter and enjoys spending more time translating literature.